emily-daitch/reactPhpBlogTemplate/README.md

 I'm developing this as part of an effort to build my portfolio and to strengthen my skills with react / learn php.
 Maybe students could learn from this as a starting point to experiment, or other developers could use it to build a blog/portfolio.

+I will soon add instructions here for setting this up for local development with XAMPP and for deploying your own site.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts